mozilla/firefoxos-quick-start/guide.md

 	}

-There are many JavaScript and CSS frameworks available to aid in responsive design; one of those awesome frameworks is Mozilla's [mortar](https://github.com/mozilla/mortar).
-This quick start guide fits you with mortar's basic layout template:
+There are many JavaScript and CSS frameworks available to aid in responsive design and mobile app development ([Bootstrap](http://twitter.github.com/bootstrap/, [jQuery Mobile](http://jquerymobile.com), etc.);  choose the framework(s) that best fit your app and development style.

+One nice utility is Mozilla's [mortar](https://github.com/mozilla/mortar).
+Mortar doesn't provide responsive design help, but does provide app templates a few JavaScript utilities to aid in Firefox OS mobile development, like [zepto.js](http://zeptojs.com/) (a light alternative to jQuery) and a utility to install your app on the Firefox OS Simulator.
+This quick start guide fits you with mortar's most basic layout template:

 	<!DOCTYPE html>
 	<html>